internetimagery/photos/README.md

 # TODO:

-- Add tests for locking mechanism
-- Use lock mechanism before backup commands are run.
-Add --force option to override changes.
 - make tagging use a web serice, with a basic website for interractive tagging
 - add image duplication checker like phash
 - add video phash check, if possible